VeraMendes/CS-Build-Week-2/day_4/DS_concepts.md

 What is transfer learning?
 How does it work?
+Transfer learning is a research problem in machine learning that focuses on storing knowledge gained while solving one problem and applying it to a different but related problem.
+For example, knowledge gained while learning to recognize cars could apply when trying to recognize trucks.
+We can use knowledge from one pretrained model to work with another dataset, using the neural network architecture and the weights for respective classes.

 What is object detection?
 Do you know any architectures for that?
+Object detection is a computer technology related to computer vision and image processing that deals with detecting instances of semantic objects of a certain class in digital images and videos.
+Well-researched domains of object detection include face detection and pedestrian detection.
+R-CNN.
+R-CNN uses search selective method to find the regions to detect objects after it passes through convolutional networks. ...
+Resnet50.
+The Resnet50 is a deep residual neural network that can also be used for object detection. ...
+FPN.
+It uses pooling as a method of selection. ...
+Retinanet. ...
+Yolo V3/V2. ...
+Faster R-CNN. ...
+SSD.

 What is object segmentation?
 Do you know any architectures for that?